-Thai Financial Reporting Standards Interpretations
+Thai Financial Reporting Interpretations Committee:

-TFRIC 16Hedges of a Net Investments in a Foreign OperationTFRIC 19Extinguishing Financial Liabilities with Equity Instruments
+TFRIC 16 Hedges of a Net Investments in a Foreign Operation TFRIC 19 Extinguishing Financial Liabilities with Equity Instruments

-The above set of Thai Financial Reporting Standards (TFRSs) sets out the requirements for the classification and measurement of financial instrument at the fair value or amortized cost by considering from the type of instruments, contractual cash flow characteristics and the entity's business model, including the impairment methodology by using the expected credit loss, and the general hedge accounting, as well as the presentation and disclosures of financial instrument.
-When this set of TFRSs are effective, as a result, some currently effective accounting standards, interpretations and guidance will be cancelled.
+These TFRSs related to financial instruments make stipulations relating to the classification of financial instruments and their measurement at fair value or amortized cost (taking into account the type of instrument, the characteristics of the contractual cash flows and the Company's business model), calculation of impairment using the expected credit loss method, and hedge accounting.
+These include stipulations regarding the presentation and disclosure of financial instruments.
+When the TFRSs related to financial instruments are effective, some accounting standards, interpretations and guidance which are currently effective will be cancelled.